When to upgrade

 What you'll find on this page

-- An overview of when it's time to upgrade your sound processor.
+- An overview of when to upgrade a current sound processor

 Learn more about upgrading your device

 If you're ready to upgrade — or just beginning to explore next-generation technology, choose your device type here to learn more.

 “The improvements from one model to the next are very noticeable… there is an incredible improvement in the audio quality.”